django-oscar/django-oscar/docs/source/howto/how_to_customise_a_view.rst

 In this example, we set a new template location but it's possible to customise the view in any imaginable way.
-As long as the view has the same name and is in an app with the same name, it will get picked up automatically by Oscar.
+As long as the view has the same name as the view you're replacing, and is in an app with the same name, it will get picked up automatically by Oscar.

 If you want to change the template, create the alternative template ``new-homeview.html``.
 This could either be